ignite/cli/docs/docs/08-references/03-config_example.md

   rate_limit_window: (string) # Timeframe after which the limit will be refreshed.
   host: (string) # Host address of the faucet server.
   port: (uint) # Port number for the faucet server.
+  tx_fee: (string) # Tx fee the faucet needs to pay for each transaction.
 client: # Configures client code generation.
   typescript: # Relative path where the application&#39;s Typescript files are located.
     path: (string) # Relative path where the application&#39;s Typescript files are located.